 (4) Mount Tabor is more of a geographical mound in the area of Galilee and not a mountain as such.

-Copyright © 2012 Reblogged image and article by Fr.
+Copyright © 2012 Reblogged image and article painted and written by Fr.
 Richard J. Reiser.
 All Rights Reserved